 After about 6.5 hours of hiking, my spirit nearly crushed, we plopped down in a pine forest.
 At this time, a thick fog had settled in so I was no longer hot, but instead cold with my wet shirt and sweat-soaked hair giving me chills.
 It was Halloween and the fog and trees combined to make an eerie ambiance.

 “I feel like a headless demon might walk through those trees with a machete and kill us,” Dave said.

 “You would be okay with dying,” Dave said incredulously.

 “Yes.
-If it meant this suffering were to be over, I’d happily have my head chopped off by a demon right now.”
+If it meant this suffering was to be over, I’d happily have my head chopped off by a demon right now.”

 Our guide then gave us cookies and told us it was only 30 minutes until camp.
 You’ve never seen four happier adults.
 Fueled by cookies and the hope of the crater half an hour away, we galloped up the mountain with newfound enthusiasm.

 Upon reaching the crater, we could see nothing but dense fog.
-As we settled in at camp, drinking coffee and tea and lounging about, the clouds started to break up and we were given a spectacular view of the caldera and crater lake.
+As we settled in at camp, drinking coffee and tea and lounging about, the clouds started to break up, and we were given a spectacular view of the caldera and crater lake.
 Clouds swirled around the bowl like vapor from a witch’s cauldron and sunrays pierced through, warming us up.
 It was a beautiful, magical experience.
 We ate a pile of food, all the while lamenting not having any Bintang.
-I thought about finding Sarah’s guide to see if I could make a purchase – for medicinal purposed only, to kill the pain from the hike – but as soon as the sun went below the horizon, it became bitter cold and we all retreated to our tents.
-I laid awake for the next 4 hours, dreading the 1am wake-up call to hike to the summit.
+I thought about finding Sarah’s guide to see if I could make a purchase – for medicinal purposes only, to kill the pain from the hike – but as soon as the sun went below the horizon, it became bitter cold, and we all retreated to our tents.
+I laid awake for the next 4 hours, dreading the 1 am wake-up call to hike to the summit.

 TO BE CONTINUED…